pranjaligupta0204/Daily_motivation_AWS_project/README.md

 ##  Why This Is Useful
 - Encourages positive daily habits
 - Demonstrates real cloud automation skills
-- Great for portfolios, learning AWS, or personal use
 - Extremely low cost and simple to maintain

 ---